 We use the same two benchmarks as \cite{pereira2022iterative} for our experiments.
 IPC-FOND, with 379 tasks over 12 FOND planning domains from the International Planning Competition (IPC), and NEW-FOND, introduced by \cite{geffner2018compact}, with 211 tasks over five FOND planning domains.
 The NEW-FOND benchmark was developed to mislead FOND planners.
 It has tasks with a large number of trajectories that lead to goal states but are not part of any solution.

-We remove the tasks without solution, namely 25 tasks from the \emph{first-responders} domain.
-These tasks are trivial because the PRP's \citep{muise2012improved} translator we use to parse PDDL files detects their unsolvability.
-Moreover, as in \cite{messa2023best}, we merge the \emph{blocksworld-new} and \emph{blocksworld-2} domains into a single domain called \emph{blocksworld-advanced}, as they actually are equal domains.
+As in \cite{messa2023best}, we merge the \emph{blocksworld-2} and \emph{blocks-world-new} domains into a single domain called \emph{blocksworld-advanced}, as they are actually equal domains.
+Moreover, we remove the tasks without solution, namely 25 tasks from the \emph{first-responders} domain.
+These tasks are trivial because even the translator\footnote{\rev{We use PRP's \citep{muise2012improved} translator.
+It is based on the translator of Fast Downward~\citep{helmert2006fast}, and not just parse tasks written in the PDDL format~\citep{mcdermott20001998}, but also makes some static analysis of the tasks.
+The time taken by the translator is counted for the time limit of the runs.}} we use to parse the tasks is able to rapidly detect their unsolvability.
 Table~\ref{tab:benchmarks} shows the resulting 16 benchmark domains.